tylerjcw/KeyChord/README.md

 - #### Method

-    `Execute(timeout)`
+    `Execute()`
-    Evaluates the Condition and Executes the Command if the condition is true.
+    - Evaluates the Condition and Executes the Command if the condition is true.
 ___
 ## Instructions
 ### Creating a KeyChord instance: